iterative/mlem.ai/content/docs/index.md

 # MLEM Documentation

-**MLEM** makes it easy to deploy and serve your Machine Learning models.
+**MLEM** is a tool to easily package, deploy and serve Machine Learning models.
-It packages your models in a standardized format, and provides a unified deployment & serving interface which supports a variety of scenarios like real-time serving and batch processing.
+It seamlessly supports a variety of scenarios like real-time serving and batch processing.

-Effortlessly turn your models into python packages, docker images or HTTP REST services, and deploy them locally or to cloud infrastructure.

 > 💡 When combined with [GTO](https://github.com/iterative/gto), MLEM allows you to create
 > a powerful Model Registry out of your Git repository!